-When it comes to designing a medical office building design, there are several ways that you can go about making it more current while staying connected to your patients and their routine.
+When it comes to creating a medical office building design, there are several ways that you can go about making it more current while staying connected to your patients and their routine.

 Intentionality in your medical office design will help ensure that your patients and staff feel cared for and never neglected.
 In some cases, this can be as simple as offering the right amount of seating in a lobby waiting area or ensuring bathrooms are located in easily accessible locations.